After camping for three nights at the beautiful but often-windswept Cape Blanco State

 Manzanita Lake, that evening at sunset.
 Lassen has several campgrounds and

 I've stayed at most of them, but none beats Manzanita Lake.
 Best of all,

-to the south side of Lassen and hiked into a geothermal area called "Devil's
+One morning at Lassen I drove over the summit to the south side of the park and hiked a few miles into a geothermal area called "Devil's

 Kitchen."
 I love "Devils" names in parks and have started a collection of

 Devil's photos.
 Let's see, there's